Call of Duty (video game)

 Call of Duty is a 2003 first-person shooter game developed by Infinity Ward and published by Activision.
-It is the first ever Installment in the Call of Duty franchise, released on October 29, 2003, for Microsoft Windows.
+It is the first installment in the Call of Duty franchise, released on October 29, 2003, for Microsoft Windows.
 The game simulates infantry and combined arms warfare of World War II using a modified version of the id Tech 3 engine.
-Much of its theme and gameplay is similar to the Medal of Honor series; however, Call of Duty showcases multiple viewpoints staged in the American, British, and Soviet theaters of World War II.
+Much of its theme and gameplay is similar to the Medal of Honor series; however, Call of Duty showcases multiple viewpoints staged in the American, British, and Soviet campaigns of World War II in Europe.

 The game introduced a new take on AI-controlled allies who support the player during missions and react to situational changes during gameplay.
 This led to a greater emphasis on squad-based play as opposed to the "lone wolf" approach often portrayed in earlier first-person shooter games.
 Much of Infinity Ward's development team consisted of members who helped develop Medal of Honor: Allied Assault.
-The game received critical acclaim and won several Game of the Year awards from reviewers.
+On release, the game received universal acclaim and won several Game of the Year awards.
+Retrospective assessments have been more negative, with many critics saying the game aged poorly; it has placed low in lists ranking the series' games.

 In September 2004, an expansion pack called Call of Duty: United Offensive, which was produced by Activision and developed by Gray Matter Studios and Pi Studios, was released.
-At the same time the N-Gage Version got an Arena Pack with 3 new Levels.
-An enhanced port of Call of Duty for the PlayStation 3 and Xbox 360, titled Call of Duty Classic, developed by Aspyr, was released worldwide in November 2009 with the release of Call of Duty: Modern Warfare 2, being available via redemption codes included with the "Hardened" and "Prestige" editions of the game.
+At the same time, the N-Gage version received an arena pack with three new levels.
+An enhanced port of Call of Duty for the PlayStation 3 and Xbox 360, titled Call of Duty: Classic, developed by Aspyr, was released worldwide in November 2009 with the release of Call of Duty: Modern Warfare 2, being available via redemption codes included with the "Hardened" and "Prestige" editions of the game.